Oregon Folklife Network Granted $100,000 by NEA Research Labs

 Jayanthi Raman with Prekshita Jain – Nattuvangam, Rhythmic Structure of Bharatha Natyam Classical Indian Dance

 Jayanthi Raman is an acclaimed performer, choreographer, and master teacher of the classical Indian dance form Bharatha Natyam for over the past four decades.
 She is a reputed scholar of her art form and an acclaimed nattuvangar (orchestra conductor of the live orchestra accompanying a dance recital).
 She has performed and toured in US and internationally, reaching wide audiences, some of who had never seen this genre of art.
 Raman’s apprentice, Prekshita Jain, was born in the culturally rich city, Bangalore, South India.
 Being from a traditional South Indian family, Jain was exposed to a lot of classical music and dance forms early in childhood.
-Growing up in musical family, Jain has a natural instinct rhythm.
+Growing up in musical family, Jain has a natural instinct for rhythm.
 However, the beat cycles in Bharatha Natyam are unique, complex, and require training to understand.

 Raman and Jain’s artist profiles and samples of their work can be found at: https://mnch.uoregon.edu/jayanthi-raman-0